 For fun I like to sing, hike, read, and learn a new instrument now and then.

 Mark Schwartzberg: I have been attending UUCM since the Fall of 2001 and have been a member since shortly after that.
-I have taught in the Sunday school, have served on Council as Councilor-at-large, treasurer, VP, president and clerk.
+I have taught in the Sunday school, have served on the Board as Councilor-at-large, treasurer, VP, president and clerk.
 My hobbies include acting, gardening and sailing.
 I look forward to working with this excellent committee to find a great minister for our congregation.

 Alan Shirey: I have attended UUCM for around five years with my wonderful wife, Candy.